Cancel anytime

 Core Business Areas

-- Financial Services: Lennar provides mortgage financing, title insurance, and closing services through its financial services segment.
+- Financial Services: Provides mortgage financing, title insurance, and closing services to homebuyers, primarily through its subsidiary, Lennar Financial Services.
+This segment enhances the homebuying experience and generates additional revenue streams.

 Leadership and Structure